-We were given a 6OS Token smart contract code in the form of a github web link.
-The hash of that code is mentioned above in the table.
+We were given a Ton Coin smart contract code in the form of an Etherscan web link.

-As mentioned above, code parts are well commented.
-And The logic is straightforward.
+As mentioned above, code parts are not well commented on. but the logic is straightforward.
 So it is easy to quickly understand the programming flow as well as complex code logic.
 Comments are very helpful in understanding the overall architecture of the protocol.